 Artist-led brands such as Johnny Cupcakes and AnyForty had to start somewhere!
 Screen printing assures longevity for your efforts, and is a skill that can be mastered through studio workshops such as those run by Print Club London.

-This article originally appeared in issue 274 of Computer Arts magazine, the global design magazine – helping you solve daily design challenges with insights, advice and inspiration.
-Buy issue 274 here or subscribe to Computer Arts magazine here.
+This article originally appeared in Computer Arts magazine, the global design magazine.
+Subscribe to Computer Arts magazine here.